SilasMarvin/wasmind/docs/src/developer-guide/message-patterns.md

 # Message Patterns

-Messages are the "language" that actors use to coordinate complex workflows.
-Your echo actor demonstrated basic message handling - now let's explore the sophisticated communication patterns that make multi-agent systems possible.
+Messages are the "language" that actors use to coordinate workflows.
+Your echo actor demonstrated basic message handling - now let's explore the communication patterns that make multi-agent systems possible.

 ## Building on the Echo Actor